satish-pati/satish-pati/README.md

 ## 🚀 About Me

-🎯 I’m a developer who thrives at the intersection of innovation and impact.
-From automating workflows to crafting engaging user experiences — I love turning ideas into working software.
+🎯I'm a passionate programmer and developer with interests in Machine Learning, Web Development, and Android App Development.
+I enjoy building projects that solve real-world problems and exploring new technologies.

 🔍 **Interests**
 - 🤖 Machine Learning & Artificial Intelligence
 - 🌐 Full Stack Web Development
 - 📱 Android App Development

-💡 I enjoy solving real-world problems and am always curious to explore new technologies and ideas.
 🛠️ Currently building projects that blend functionality, performance, and design.

 ---